ralna/spral/doc/C/rutherford_boeing.rst

    :param handle: Handle for underlying memory holding matrix.
 Must be freed
       using :c:func:`spral_rb_free_handle()` after last access to `ptr`, `row` and `val`.
-   :param matrix_type: Type of matrix to write
+   :param matrix_type: Type of matrix to read
       (see :c:type:`spral_matrix_type`).
 Note that RB files do not distguish between symmetric positive-definite and symmetric indefinite matrices, so the latter matrix type is used for all symmetric matrices.